 Guylaine Beaudry was first appointed to the position of university librarian by Concordia’s Board of Governors on May 1, 2014.
-Her second five-year term begins on July 1, 2019.
+Her second five-year term began on July 1, 2019.
 From 2017 to 2021 she was also vice-provost of digital strategy.

 Beaudry joined the university in October 2009 as director of the Webster Library, and she served as interim university librarian from July 2013 to April 2014.
 Previously, she was director of the Digital Publishing Centre at the Université de Montréal and executive director of Érudit, a publishing platform for scholarly books and journals in the social sciences and humanities.

 She has authored many books on scholarly publishing, including La communication scientifique et le numérique (2011) published at Hermès/Lavoisier and Profession : Bibliothécaire (2012) at Les Presses de l’Université de Montréal.
 She served as president of the Corporation of Professional Librarians of Quebec from 2008 to 2010.
 She was a member of the Royal Society of Canada Expert Panel on the status and future of libraries in Canada.